salmak41/VAYURAKSHAK-AI-Powered-Autonomous-Drone-for-Precision-Weed-Management/README.md

 Pest detection and irrigation monitoring

-VAYURAKSHAK — Empowering farmers with AI for a greener tomorrow.
+Built with ❤️ for sustainable agriculture